Castlery | Mar 13, 2023

 Optionally, you can also sand down your furniture or apply teak oil during this process.
-If your teak furniture has any stubborn stains or discoloration, you can sand it down with fine-grit sandpaper.
+If your teak furniture has any stubborn stains or discolouration, you can sand it down with fine-grit sandpaper.
 Likewise, if you feel that your teak furniture is looking a little faded, you can restore its natural shine by applying teak oil with a soft brush or clean cloth.

 Teak wood naturally contains oils that make it resistant to water, rot, and insects, so it doesn't necessarily need oiling to maintain its durability.
-However, over time, teak wood can lose its natural oils and turn gray or silver if left untreated.
+However, over time, teak wood can lose its natural oils and turn grey or silver if left untreated.

-Oiling your teak furniture can help restore its natural color and protect it from weather damage, fading, and cracking.
+Oiling your teak furniture can help restore its natural colour and protect it from weather damage, fading, and cracking.
 Teak oil will penetrate the wood, creating a protective layer that repels water and prevents the wood from drying out.
 It can also enhance the wood's natural shine and make it look more vibrant.